shoumodip/compile.nvim/README.md

 - Time taken
 - Exit code

-After the execution has finished, there are two keys you can press.
+After the execution has finished, there are three keys you can press.

 - `q` Quit the compilation window
 - `r` Rerun the command